Aliases for DAB2IP Gene

 GeneCards Summary for DAB2IP Gene

 DAB2IP (DAB2 Interacting Protein) is a Protein Coding gene.
-Diseases associated with DAB2IP include prostate cancer.
-Among its related pathways are PAK Pathway and Phospholipase-C Pathway.
-GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
-An important paralog of this gene is RASA2.
+Diseases associated with DAB2IP include Medulloblastoma and Arteriosclerosis.
+Among its related pathways are RET signaling and Apoptosis Modulation and Signaling.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase binding.
+An important paralog of this gene is RASAL2.